SanelRyan/salgo-ea-webhook/README.md

 -   The URL for sending TradingView webhooks (e.g., `http://<your-server-ip>:3000/webhook`).
 -   The WebSocket URL to connect clients (e.g., `ws://<your-server-ip>:8080`).
+-   Your Telegram bot will be online and ready to subscribe users.

 ### 3. Sending Webhooks from TradingView